keyaria/food-finder-app/README.md

 ## Additional Feature
 1. User Favorites
   - To further expand, one can add a heart button that will store a list of the restaurants the user likes.
 For a simple solution without a BE, it can be done with context and localStorage.
+2. List all the restaurants shown on Left side and have next and back buttons.

 ### Links